 There can be no assurance that a secondary market for the Securities in any Series will develop or, if a secondary market does develop, that it will provide the Holders of the Securities with liquidity of investment or that it will continue for the life of the Securities.
 Furthermore, because interests in each Trust are offered in multiple Classes, the liquidity of any Class may be less than it would be if only one Class of Securities were offered.
-Each Sponsor and Co-Manager, if applicable, intends to establish a market in the Securities.
-No Sponsor or Co-Manager, if applicable, however, will be obligated to establish any market in the Securities or to maintain one if so established.
+Each Sponsor intends to establish a market in the Securities.
+No Sponsor, however, will be obligated to establish any market in the Securities or to maintain one if so established.
 For some Classes of Securities, no secondary trading market exists or is likely to develop.
 For that reason, investors must be able to bear the risks of their investment in such Securities for an indefinite period of time.
-See "Legal Investment Considerations" for a description of other factors that may limit the liquidity of certain of the Securities.
+See "Legal Investment Considerations" above for a description of other factors that may limit the liquidity of certain of the Securities.